top of page

 Behavior One that Builds Psychological Safety: Active Listening

 Active listening is the practice of fully concentrating on what someone is saying, understanding their message, and responding thoughtfully.
-It goes beyond simply hearing words, it requires being present, setting aside distractions, and demonstrating through your responses that the other person's input has genuinely registered.
+It goes beyond simply hearing words; it requires being present, setting aside distractions, and demonstrating through your responses that the other person's input has genuinely registered.

 Active listening is foundational to psychological safety because it signals that someone's voice matters.
 When people feel heard, they're more likely to share concerns, offer ideas, and flag problems early.
 When they feel ignored or dismissed, they learn to stay quiet.
 Over time, that silence becomes the norm, and critical information stops flowing.

-• Making eye contact and putting away your phone during conversations
+• Making eye contact and putting away your phone during conversations.

-• Paraphrasing what you heard: "So you're saying the timeline feels tight, did I get that right?"
+• Paraphrasing what you heard: "So you're saying the timeline feels tight; did I get that right?"

-• Asking follow-up questions that show genuine curiosity about their perspective “can you share more details about….?”
+• Asking follow-up questions that show genuine curiosity about their perspective: “Can you share more details about…?”

-• Glancing at your phone or looking around the room while someone is talking
+• Glancing at your phone or looking around the room while someone is talking.

-• Interrupting before they finish their thought or comments
+• Interrupting before they finish their thought or comments.

-• Giving a generic response like "Got it" without acknowledging the specifics of what they said
+• Giving a generic response like "Got it" without acknowledging the specifics of what they said.

 Behavior Two that Builds Psychological Safety: Responding to Mistakes Constructively